 DURATION: 2–3 days per module

-ORGANIZATION & LOGISTICS: The course has been developed by Quy-Toan (Toan) Do (2023 WDR co-Director and DEC Research Group: qdo@worldbank.org) and Joyce Ibrahim (2023 WDR Task Team Leader jibrahim@worldbank.org), in close collaboration with Pablo Ariel Acosta of the Social Projection and Jobs Group, and under the auspices of the Development Economics Institute in DEC, Contributions are from Pablo Ariel Acosta (Social Protection and Jobs Group), Narcisse Cha’ngom (2023 WDR team member), Matthew Chase Martin (2023 WDR team member), Viviane Clement (2023 WDR team member and Climate Change Group), Pascal Jaupart (2023 WDR contributor and Social Protection and Jobs Global Practice), David McKenzie (DEC Research Group), Caglar Ozden (2023 WDR co-director and DEC Research Group), Sandra Rozo (2023 WDR team member and DEC Research Group), Kirsten Schuettler (2023 WDR team member), and Ganesh Seshan (2023 WDR team member and Poverty Global Practice).
+ORGANIZATION & LOGISTICS: The course has been developed by Quy-Toan (Toan) Do (2023 WDR co-Director and DEC Research Group: qdo@worldbank.org) and Joyce Ibrahim (2023 WDR Task Team Leader jibrahim@worldbank.org), in close collaboration with Pablo Ariel Acosta of the Social Protection and Labor Group, the Institute for Economic Development, and the Core Learning and Solutions Services (CLASS).
+Contributions are from Pablo Ariel Acosta (Social Protection and Labor Group), Narcisse Cha’ngom (2023 WDR team member), Matthew Chase Martin (2023 WDR team member), Viviane Clement (2023 WDR team member and Climate Change Group), Pascal Jaupart (2023 WDR contributor and Social Protection and Labor Global Practice), David McKenzie (DEC Research Group), Caglar Ozden (2023 WDR co-director and DEC Research Group), Sandra Rozo (2023 WDR team member and DEC Research Group), Kirsten Schuettler (2023 WDR team member), and Ganesh Seshan (2023 WDR team member and Poverty Global Practice).

-For questions about course details and logistics, please contact Joyce Ibrahim (2023 WDR Task Team Leader: jibrahim@worldbank.org) and Jessie Jia Chen Xu (jxu13@worldbank.org)
+To express interest in the course, please register here.
+For questions about course details and logistics, please contact Joyce Ibrahim (2023 WDR Task Team Leader: jibrahim@worldbank.org) and Ravi Kumar (rkumar17@worldbankgroup.org).

 Potential participants will be invited to apply to this learning series once the timing is confirmed.
 Upon selection, course instructors will be in contact to share further details, including seeking feedback from course participants on their relevant competencies and needs, so as to tailor the course offerings to different audiences.